prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/references/win-http/notes.md

 WinHttpReq.Send ' Issue the request and wait for a response.

-' After the request is issued, the request object will yield relevant response properties like Status, StatusText, and ResponseText
+' After the request is issued and response received, the request object will yield relevant response properties like Status, StatusText, and ResponseText

 MsgBox ("RESPONSE" & vbNewLine _
          & "-------------------------------" & vbNewLine _